Explore Our Affordable Courses

 • Growth Rate (%) = [GDP (Present year – Last Year) / Last Year] x 100

-• But, quantitatively the production may not have improved (From 1 kg garlic to 2 kg garlic), and only because of inflation in the prices (₹ 10/kg garlic to ₹ 100/kg) the growth rate may appear high.
+• But, quantitatively, the production may not have improved (From 1 kg garlic to 2 kg garlic), and only because of inflation in the prices (₹ 10/kg garlic to ₹ 100/kg) the growth rate may appear high.

-• Therefore (to remove the inflation impact on growth rate), we must select a base year, and convert the current prices to constant prices.
+• Therefore, (to remove the inflation impact on growth rate), we must select a base year, and convert the current prices to constant prices.

-• The ratio of these GDPs is called ‘GDP deflator’, it presents a picture of inflation like CPI and WPI but, unlike CPI & WPI it’s not based on a fixed basket of commodities.
+• The ratio of these GDPs is called ‘GDP deflator’, it presents a picture of inflation like CPI and WPI but unlike CPI & WPI it’s not based on a fixed basket of commodities.

-• These figures are revised as the new data arrives / previous data is cross verified & corrected.
+• These figures are revised as new data arrives / previous data is cross verified & corrected.

-• g.
-2019-Jan – NSO says 7.2% growth forecasted for 2018-19 (ending at 31 march 2019), then in 2019-Feb revises it downwards to 7.0%, then 2020-Jan = it says 6.8% (this figure given in Economic Survey 2020), then 2020-Feb NSO says 6.1% was the growth rate in 2018-19
+• Example: In Jan 2019, NSO says 7.2% growth forecasted for 2018-19 (ending at 31 march 2019), then in 2019-Feb revises it downwards to 7.0%, then 2020-Jan = it says 6.8% (this figure given in Economic Survey 2020), then 2020-Feb NSO says 6.1% was the growth rate in 2018-19

 • NSO will also prepare quarterly growth rates (compared to previous quarters) and then engage in upwards / downwards revision.